Selling a house to relocate?

-However, relocating can leave homeowners in a quandary about what to do with their property.
-For some, retaining the property and letting it out is a simple solution.
 For others, selling a home and releasing any money tied up to use towards the move and/or a new home at the other end is vital.

 I need to relocate and my house won’t sell – what do I do?

 If you need to sell a property in order to relocate, finding the resources and time needed to market your property, find a buyer and complete on the transaction, all while trying to plan the logistics of your upcoming house move, can be incredibly stressful.